hengchih/FireDropDown/README.md

 FireDropDown
 ============

-If you want to customize your html select tag , you can try this jquery plugin.
+When you hover html select tags , this jquery plug can show option list automatically and customize your list style.

 example: